suite22/blog/README.md

 ```

 ## Github Actions
-🤞 on every change to the main branch the Github action should run to deploy the latest version of the site to the `gh-pages` branch.
+On every change to the main branch the Github action should 🤞 run to deploy the latest version of the site to the `gh-pages` branch.

 ---